AJMansfield/Intelligence-Core-Public/kttu02.md

 Your theory that these were air-supported domes appears to have been correct.

-All the people you see are of the same halfling species as the group you follow, although there's significant color variation:
+All the people you see are of the same species as the group you follow, although there's significant color variation:
 Skin tones range from deep burnt reds and pale tans to presidential oranges and dark browns, and hair color seems to follow a similar gamut, with the addition of whites, greys, and blacks.